ai03-2725/NBA1-24-001.pretty/README.md

 ## Variants
 - Regular - Footprint as recommended in the datasheet.
 - Tight fit - Narrower PCB pads than spec for possibly closer contact between the PCB and the component legs.
+- Tight fit with shorter pads - Above with shortened PCB pads to increase minimum copper-to-copper distance.

 ## Screenshots